official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 and chemical weapons would “not be allowed to secure political or military advantage”; it would “on the contrary, invite a proportionately serious response”

-283 JIC Assessment, 10 May 2001, ‘Iraqi WMD Programmes: Status and Vulnerability’.
+[^283]: JIC Assessment, 10 May 2001, ‘Iraqi WMD Programmes: Status and Vulnerability’.
-284 House of Commons, Iraq: ‘Desert Fox’ and Policy Developments, 10 February 1999, Research Paper 99/13.
+[^284]: House of Commons, Iraq: ‘Desert Fox’ and Policy Developments, 10 February 1999, Research
-285 Ministry of Defence, Defending Against the Threat from Biological and Chemical Weapons, July 1999.
+[^285]: Ministry of Defence, Defending Against the Threat from Biological and Chemical Weapons, July 1999.

 158

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 and those “responsible for any breach of international law relating to the use of such weapons” would be “held personally accountable”.